-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates, Investment committee manages and constantly reviews the interest rate movements in the market.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Investment committee manages and constantly reviews the interest rate movements in the market.
 This risk is mitigated by the Company by investing the funds in varioustenors depending on the liquidity needs of the Company.
 The Company's exposures to interest rate risk is not significant

-ļ Tax Reconcillation The income tax expense consists of the 2023-2024 2022-2023
+Tax Reconcillation 2023-2024 2022-2023

-(a) followings: (Rs.
-In laklis) (Rs.
+(Rs.
+In lakhs) (Rs.
 In lakhs)

-Particulars 1152 111 111(115) (KS III IOKIIS)

-Current Income Tax 4.98 0.73
+0 73

-Deferred Tax Expense 9.76 10.44
+10.44

-Short/(Excess) provision of Income Tax of 0.00 (0.59)
+0.00 (0.59)

-earlier years (net) 5 00 (0,37)
+14.74 10.22

-Tax expense for the year 14.74 10.57
+14.74 10.57

 Reconciliation of tax expense and the accounting

-(b) profit multiplied by India's tax Rate

 Profit before income tax expense 13.47 4.25

 Indian statutory income tax rate 16.69% 16 69%

 Expected Income Tax expenses 2.25 0.71

-Part A 220 0,11
+Part A

 Tax effect of amounts which are not deductible

 (allowable) in calculating taxable income: 23 22

 Income exempt from income taxes (20,50)

-Additional allowances/deduction 94 0.02
+0.02

-Transition gain 72
+72

-Others - (0.59)
+(0,59)

-Current Tax (A) 2.72 (0.57)
+2.72 (0.57)

-Part B

-Deferred Tax Effect at the rate of: Depreciation 16.69% 16 69%
+Part B Deferred Tax Effect at the rate of: 16 60% 16.69%

+Depreciation 6.58

-Investments at Fair Value 3.93 6.58
+Investments at Fair Value 4.66

-Gratuity • 4.66
+Gratuity 0.20 (0.11)

-MAT Credit 0.20 (0.11)
+MAT Credit (0.73)

-Other Deferred tax Asset 5 67 (0.73)
+Other Deferred tax Asset (0 13)

-Provision for Doubtful Debts 100 - 3
+Provision for Doubtful Debts (0.03) 0.03

-Deferred Tax (B) (0.03) 0.03
+Deferred Tax (B) 9.77 10.44

-Dolotton Int (D) 9,77 10.44

-Tax Expense (A+B) 14,74 10.57
+Tax Expense (A+B) 14.74 10 57

+The income tax expense consists of the followings: Particulars Current Income Tax Deferred Tax Expense Short(Excess) provision of Income Tax of earlier years (net) Tax expense for the year Reconciliation of tax expense and the accounting profit multipled by India's tax Rate Profit before income tax expense Indian statutory income tax rate Expected Income Tax expenses Part A Tax effect of amounts which are not deductible (allowable) in calculating taxable income: Income exempt from income taxes Additional allowances/deduction Transition gain Others Current Tax (A) Part B Deferred Tax Effect at the rate of: Deprecision Investments at Fair Value Gratuity MAT Credit Other Deferred tax Asset Provision for Doubthil Debts Deferred Tax (B) The income tax expense consists of the followings: followings: followings: for the set of the set o